Fandemonium (convention)

 Fandemonium is one of southwest Idaho's sci-fi, anime, and gaming conventions, created to bring multi-genre conventions to Idaho.
 Held annually in Nampa, Idaho at the Nampa Civic Center, the convention takes place during the first full weekend of August.
-The convention has featured role-playing games such as Dungeons and Dragons and HârnMaster, cosplay groups and competitive contests for costume designs, collectible card games like Magic, the Gathering, computer games, and more.
+The convention has featured role-playing games such as Dungeons & Dragons and HârnMaster, cosplay groups and competitive contests for costume designs, collectible card games like Magic, the Gathering, computer games, and more.

 Events

 Events held at the convention are produced by the attendees at the event.
 Attendees create events by requesting space and time slots months before the convention, and then they are given a space to run their panel, event, competition, and other activities.